 #1 of 30 Places to Visit in Varanasi

+At a distance of 5 Km from Varanasi Junction, Kashi Vishwanath Temple is an ancient Hindu temple situated on the banks of River Ganga in Varanasi city of Uttar Pradesh.
 Kashi Vishwanath Temple is dedicated to Lord Vishwanath, one of the incarnations of Lord Shiva and he is regarded as the patron deity of Varanasi.
-The Vishwanath Jyotirlinga Temple at Varanasi has high religious significance and is the center of faith for millions of Hindus.
+Popularly known as Golden Temple, it is one of the twelve jyotirlinga temples of Lord Shiva, and also one of the popular pilgrimage sites in India.
 The temple was visited by many great saints including Ramakrishna Paramhansa, Swami Vivekananda, Maharishi Dayanand Saraswati, Goswami Tulsidas, Adi Shankaracharya and Gurunanak Dev.
 Lord Vishwanath is considered to the supreme origin of the spiritual truth and strengthens the bonds of universal brotherhood.
-It is believed that a single darshan of Vishweshwara Jyotirlinga is considered to auspicious more than .....
+It is believed that a single darshan of Vishweshwara Jyotirlinga is considered to auspicious more than the darshan of other .....

 ...read more